 The coconut palm tree is a remarkable and valuable plant.
 The coconut palm tree has probably a thousand uses.
 The nut of the coconut palm plant is used as a source of food to sustain life.
 It is an important ingredient in medicine.
 Other parts of the plant are used as materials to build shelter, make clothing, charcoal, and various tools.

-Coconut Oil Vitamin D
+Coconut Oil Vitamins Review

 In addition to the fat burning and thyroid stimulating benefits that coconut oil has to offer, it also is known for improving conditions such as chronic fatigue, Crohn’s, IBS, and diabetes to name a few.
 It is rich in lauric acid which has antiviral, antibacterial and antifungal properties.
 It is known to reduce the risk of heart disease and lower cholesterol.